Placeholder-Software/Dissonance/docs/Basics/Quick Start - UNet HLAPI.md

 # Quick Start: Dissonance with UNet High Level API (HLAPI)

-> *HLAPI support is currently in development.
-This integration is not available yet and this documentation should be considered a preview!*

 > This Quick Start guide is for those of you integrating Dissonance into a game with the **Unity Networking High Level API**.

 This tutorial will guide you through the steps required to get a basic Dissonance setup working in your project.
 By the end of this tutorial, you will having working voice comms with all users talking in a global chat room.
 There is a video version of this tutorial [here](TODO).